History of Uganda: 21st century

 The 2016 Ugandan general election was held in Uganda on 18 February 2016 to elect the president and parliament.
 Polling day was declared a national holiday.
 Ahead of the election, Museveni described the formation of an East African Federation uniting Uganda, Tanzania, Kenya, Rwanda, Burundi, and South Sudan as "the number one target that we should aim at."
 In September 2018 a committee was formed to begin the process of drafting a regional constitution, and a draft constitution for a confederation is set to be written by 2021, with implementation of the confederacy by 2023.

 The 2021 Ugandan general election re-elected president Museveni to a sixth term, but international observers complained of government violence and disinformation, suppression of independent media and opposition campaigning, the arrest of opposition leaders, the shutdown of the Internet, and harassment of observers.
 According to official results, Museveni won the elections with 58% of the vote while popstar-turned-politician Bobi Wine had 35%.
 The opposition challenged the result because of allegations of widespread fraud and irregularities.

+In 2026, Uganda held a 2026 Ugandan general election on 15th January where Yoweri Museveni was re-elected as the president of Uganda.
+On February 25th 2026, Parliament of Uganda received a petition from a teenager to enact a law that would establish a National NGO Fund to fund local NGOs but later cores of the petition were put in the enacted Protection of Sovereignty Act.